 Nothing’s more important than prioritising your family’s health and wellbeing.
 Part-time MBA courses, such as the MBA at SCU, allow you to fit study around your family’s needs, not the other way around.
 With SCU’s online format, you can study on any device from wherever you are, working towards your MBA without giving up time with your family.

 Only take on what you can do

-It’s important to remember that you have seven years from the time you enrol to complete your MBA.
-While the MBA is often mapped out as a three year course in Australia, Southern Cross University provides the support for you to work through the MBA one or two subjects at a time, and save the bulk of the work for when your children are older or you are in a position to leave work for a period of time.
+It’s important to remember that you have seven years to complete your MBA from the time of enrolment.
+While the MBA is often mapped out as a three-year course in Australia, SCU provides the support for you to work through the MBA one or two subjects at a time and save the bulk of the work for when your children are older or when you’re in a position to leave work for some time.

-Doing an MBA with a family is far from impossible – in fact, studying alongside your children as they grow can be a rewarding experience.
-Southern Cross University is proud to support families to achieve their best.
+Contrary to what you may think, doing an MBA with a family is far from impossible.
+Studying alongside your children can be a rewarding experience.

 If you’re a busy parent who’s looking to further your career in business administration, call us and let us know how we can help.